Military Aircraft Restoration Corporation (MARC)

-Founder & President - David Talichet
+Founder & President: David Tallichet (deceased)

-Chief Engineer - Joe Krzeminski
+Chief Engineer: Joe Krzeminski

-Chino, California, USA
+Chino Airport, California, USA

 Aircraft Restoration Corporation" (MARC) have been involved in dozens